Skip to main content

 Do I Need a Bucket Policy?

-Usually, no. In the standard setup, the IAM role permissions and trust relationship are enough.
+Usually, no. In the standard setup, the IAM role permissions are enough.
 You only need additional bucket policy changes if your AWS environment uses explicit deny rules or other organization-level controls.

 Need Help?